Co-author: Shay Waraker

-Put simply, quantitative easing (QE) is a type of unconventional monetary policy whereby central banks increase the supply of money to the economy to try to boost inflation and avoid recession.
+Put simply, quantitative easing (QE) is a type of unconventional monetary policy whereby central banks increase the supply of money to the economy to try to boost inflation and avoid or get out of a recession.
 They typically don’t do it by literally printing extra money though, as is a common assumption.

 Most central banks instead use their cash reserves to buy government bonds or other financial assets, which starts the process of stimulating a spending cycle.
 It’s like a central bank taking money from its own wallet and buying something from the government or a regular bank.
 The seller then has more cash to give to people – perhaps in the form of tax cuts, in the government’s case, or loans if it’s a bank.
-The idea is that people who get that tax cut or loan will spend the money – perhaps buying a house or car or starting a business – which helps the economy to grow.
+The idea is that people who get one of those tax cuts or loans will spend the money – perhaps buying a house or car or starting a business – which helps the economy to grow.

 The effectiveness of QE as a monetary policy tool is commonly debated.
-The Bank of Japan has used it over the past few decades in an effort to revive Japan’s deflated economy, but critics say it has ultimately failed to create real growth – the country now has negative interest rates.
+The Bank of Japan has used it – along with other unconventional forms of monetary policy – over the past few decades in an effort to revive Japan’s deflated economy, but critics say it has ultimately failed to create real growth – the country now has negative interest rates.
 Starting in late 2008, the United States’ Federal Reserve also used QE to try to bail the country out of the Global Financial Crisis, while the Bank of England and European Central Bank have also used QE in various forms over the past decade or so.

 Is quantitative easing the same as ‘helicopter money’?

 By comparison, QE does not make cash directly available to consumers.
-It gives banks the boost, or the government in the form of buying government bonds.
+It gives banks the boost if the central bank buys assets from the secondary market, or the government if it buys bonds directly from the government.
 Another major difference between QE and helicopter money is that with the latter, there is no asset being purchased by the central bank that it can later sell to re-tighten things again, meaning helicopter money is generally less reversible than QE.

-Helicopter money, if used in Australia, would most likely involve the RBA financing government expenditure – such as tax cuts or “gifts” to households – and money would be added to bank accounts (physical banknotes wouldn’t actually be printed).
+Helicopter money, if used in Australia, would most potentially involve the RBA financing government expenditure – such as tax cuts or “gifts” to households – and money would be added to bank accounts (physical banknotes most likely wouldn’t actually be printed).
 The money the RBA would give to the government would be interest-free and the government wouldn’t have to pay back the debt to the central bank.

-While helicopter money might increase consumer consumption, it’s generally seen as a “last resort” strategy because it could lead to currency devaluation due to the creation of more money, hyperinflation or irresponsible government spending.
-On the flip side, a possible advantage of helicopter money is that since it is effectively ‘free money’ for consumers and doesn’t have any interest attached, it’s more likely to have a quick impact on consumer spending, as argued by some economists.
+While helicopter money might increase consumer consumption, it’s generally seen as a “last resort” strategy because it could lead to outcomes such as currency devaluation, hyperinflation or irresponsible government spending.
+On the flip side, a possible advantage of helicopter money is that since it is effectively ‘free money’ for consumers and doesn’t have any interest attached, it’s arguably more likely to have a quick impact on consumer spending, as suggested by some economists.